Public Meeting Notice

-Our name shows what we treasure, too, and it tells you how we’re different.
+Our name shows what we treasure, too, and it tells you how we were different.

-We’re a museum that doesn’t act like a museum because our audience—children and the adults who care for them—is more important to us than anything we collect.
-Indeed, our audience is the essential component that gives our exhibits meaning.
+Portland Children's Museum was a museum that didn’t act like a museum because our audience—children and the adults who care for them—was more important to us than anything we collect.
+Indeed, our audience was the essential component that gave our exhibits meaning.

-Instead of investing in precious objects, we use familiar materials to craft priceless opportunities for children to learn through play.
-Our approach is inspired by the early childhood schools of Reggio Emilia, Italy; built on inquiry-based learning strategies; and influenced by a strong image of children as intelligent, creative, and resourceful.
+Instead of investing in precious objects, we used familiar materials to craft invaluable opportunities for children to learn through play.
+Our approach was inspired by the early childhood schools of Reggio Emilia, Italy; built on inquiry-based learning strategies; and influenced by a strong image of children as intelligent, creative, and resourceful.

 Our Commitment to Diversity and Inclusion: In the Portland metro area, 47% of students are children of color.
-At Portland Children's Museum, we strive to have our guest and school families reflect that diversity, and for our staff and board to be equally diverse.
-We are committed to eliminating barriers to access and equity and see a diverse workforce as a key step toward this goal.
-We actively seek to recruit, hire, promote, and retain a diverse workforce—one that welcomes and engages people from every background.
-We value our staff members, volunteers, and board members and their individual backgrounds, which further our ability to serve and learn from the diverse families that enrich our community.
-We invite you to join us on our journey.
+At Portland Children's Museum, we strived for guest and school families to reflect that diversity, and for our staff and board to be equally diverse.
+We were committed to eliminating barriers to access and equity and saw a diverse workforce as a key step toward this goal.
+We actively sought to recruit, hire, promote, and retain a diverse workforce—one that welcomed and engaged people from every background.
+We valued our staff members, volunteers, and board members and their individual backgrounds, which furthered our ability to serve and learn from the diverse families that enrich our community.

 We create experiences and share what we learn

-Every day, and with every encounter, we co-create our exhibits with our audience.
-Children are active participants in their world, so we invite them to be active participants in everything at the Museum.
-We are constantly learning from our audience.
-We use what we learn to improve our own programs, but that’s only the beginning.
+Every day, and with every encounter, we co-created our exhibits with our audience.
+Children are active participants in their world, so we invited them to be active participants in everything at the Museum.
+We constantly learned from our audience and used what we learned to improve our own programs.

-We provide an opportunity for children to have an immersive experience in the Museum’s approach to learning through our Opal School, a private preschool (ages 3–6) and public charter elementary school (grades K–5).
-Opal School serves as a resource for teacher-research by supporting and provoking fresh thinking about learning environments that inspire playful inquiry, creativity, imagination, and the wonder of learning in children and adults.
+We provided an opportunity for children to have an immersive experience in the Museum’s approach to learning through our Opal School, a private preschool (ages 3–6) and public charter elementary school (grades K–5).
+Opal School served as a resource for teacher-research by supporting and provoking fresh thinking about learning environments that inspire playful inquiry, creativity, imagination, and the wonder of learning in children and adults.

-Through our Museum Center for Learning, we make visible the ways children think, imagine, design, invent, and create when given intelligent materials, including the tools of the arts and sciences.
-We share our experiences through professional development workshops, educational materials, and our annual Summer Symposium.
+Through our Museum Center for Learning, we made visible the ways children think, imagine, design, invent, and create when given intelligent materials, including the tools of the arts and sciences.
+We shared our experiences through professional development workshops, educational materials, and our annual Summer Symposium.

 A year in review